 She liked the way I sang (I find it hard not to sing while chatting, my constant urge reinvigorated by a scientific paper which claimed singing often is good for life), I liked her simple amicable nature.
 She told me that her exams were soon approaching.
 I helped her with her studies, guiding her on what to focus on, what to omit, and of course, the age-old advice of ‘Take it easy, you will be just fine!’

-Related reading: A proposal, a drunk-text and a happily-ever-after
+Related Reading: A proposal, a drunk-text and a happily-ever-after

 She sent me pictures of her cooking experiments, and honestly, her experiments would be awarded the Nobel culinary prize, if there ever was such a thing!
 She has a pet dog that she loves deeply (which you can see by the way she refers to the canine soul!).
-She has an open mind, and can grasp at least a bit of my poetry, and philosophy.
-She knows enough of North Indian slang to keep up with me, and I teach her a word or two of foreign languages whenever I can (so far I’ve taught her the meaning of ‘enchante’, ‘manana’).
+She has an open mind and can grasp at least a bit of my poetry, and philosophy.

+Friendship is not just about spending time with friends in the physical world.
+It is a deeper, emotional connection that’s why I strongly urge people to make online friendships with other people.
 About a week or so ago, I told her about my wish to write a book.
 She guaranteed it would work out just fine, and asked me to give her a copy once it was finished.
 Even if I don’t talk to her, reading through our previous chat sessions keeps our friendship alive.

 To find friends online seems like a blessing

 Our relationship made me ponder, whether, like the soulmate theory, there is a theory that states that two perfect strangers are destined to enter each other’s lives and eventually their friendship will make both their lives bodacious!
 To find friends online doesn’t seem like such a wasteful thing to me now.